Augustus7734/astrozane-hugo/content/about/resume/resume.md

 Online Telescope sales (self-employed)

 ● Manage end-to-end operations of an e-commerce telescope store.
 ● Packing, shipping, storage, and repair of telescopes and optics often worth $1,000 or more.

+## **Skills**
+● Writer/editor with extensive knowledge of classical and modern history/geopolitics, aerospace, optics, astronomy, and other science/engineering topics
+● Code: HTML/CSS, Python, Visual Studio
+● Webdev: WordPress, HubSpot, Wix, Hugo (this site was made using Hugo) ● Ads: Meta, Google, TikTok
+● Social media: Moderator for Reddit/Discord communities, [over 3,000 Instagram] followers(https://www.instagram.com/astro_zane/)
+● Office: MS Office Suite and G-Suite (I am particularly good with sheets/Excel) ● CRM tools: HubSpot, SalesForce, Tableau
+● AI prompting and coding: I mostly use GPT, Claude, and DeepSeek personally ● Hardware: Extensive experience with working with precision small parts such as optics, screws ● Fabrication: Trained in stick and MIG welding, cabinetry/woodworking ● Familiar with tech topics such as GDPR and other regulatory aspects

 ## **Volunteering**

-See my page on sidewalk astronomy for more info on my current astronomy outreach work.
+In addition to working with the groups below, [I regularly do astronomy outreach events on my own](https://astrozane.com/astronomy/astronomyoutreach/).

-**Board of Directors - DarkSky Southern Arizona, Tucson, AZ, 2022-Present**
+● **Board of Directors - DarkSky Southern Arizona, Tucson, AZ, 2022-Present**
-**Board of Directors - Reach for the Stars Non-Profit, Tucson, AZ, 2022-23**
+● **Board of Directors - Reach for the Stars Non-Profit, Tucson, AZ, 2022-23
-**Volunteer for the Huachuca Astronomy Club 2022-Present**
+● **Volunteer for the Huachuca Astronomy Club 2022-Present**
-**Volunteer for the Tucson Amateur Astronomy Association 2022-Present**
+● **Volunteer for the Tucson Amateur Astronomy Association 2022-Present**
-**Volunteered for the Westchester Amateur Astronomers 2019-2021**
+● **Volunteered for the Westchester Amateur Astronomers 2019-2021
-**Volunteered for the Westport Astronomical Society 2016-2021**
+● Volunteered for the Westport Astronomical Society 2016-2021
-**Volunteered for the Fairfield County Astronomical Society (defunct) 2017-2019**
+● Volunteered for the Fairfield County Astronomical Society (defunct) 2017-2019

 ## **Education**